We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Tendai Mutambirwa

-Tendai Mutambirwa is the Interim Group Director of Safety and Airspace at the UK Civil Aviation Authority, taking on the role in 2023.
+Tendai Mutambirwa is Head of Safety Operations at the Civil Aviation Authority, having joined the organisation in April 2023.

 Lucy Robbins